maltaesousa/CapitalGuessr/README.md

 # CapitalGuessr

-This game was made by Kilian Morel and Dylan Béguin students in GIS classes at HEIG-VD, Yverdon-les-Bains.
+This game was made by Kilian Morel and Dylan Béguin both students in GIS classes at HEIG-VD, Yverdon-les-Bains.

 # Getting started